Khaled-AlAsadi/Memory-Game/README.md

     - Menu page has 2 main buttons:

-        1. Start Game Button leads to the page where the user can play the game;
+        1. Start Game Button leads to the page where the user can play the game.

-        2. Rules Button leads to the page where the user can learn the rules before playing;
+        2. Rules Button leads to the page where the user can learn the rules before playing.

-    - It also has a footer at the bottom with social media icons;
+    - It also has a footer at the bottom with social media icons.

     ![Menu Page](documentation/compatibility/chrome_menu_page.png)
 ​